 It was serving as a volunteer at Omega in the Summer of 1991 that led me to my first yoga class.
-Having grown up in a small town with small town options I was hungry to experience something new – something that would break me open.
-The classes at Omega were soothing , intriguing, curious so when Atlanta became my new home at Summer’s end, I dug into Atlanta’s yoga offerings.
-As a newbie to the field I had no idea there were “types” of yoga, I just squeezed in at least one class a week to balance out a strong running/biking regimen.
-For the most part, yoga was just another form of exercise, sort of…
+Having grown up in a small town with small town options I was hungry to experience something new, something that would break me open.
+The classes at Omega were soothing, intriguing, curious, so when Atlanta became my new home at Summer’s end, I dug into the city’s yoga offerings.
+As a newbie to the field I had no idea there were “types” of yoga.
+My focus was to squeezed in at least one class a week to balance out a strong running/biking regimen.
+For the most part, yoga was another form of exercise, sort of…

-Eight-years later, seeking another life change, I moved to Kripalu to be a long term volunteer.
-By this point I was practicing 2-4 times a week but still categorizing it in my head as exercise despite spending the length of some classes in tears.
+Eight-years later, seeking another life change, I moved to Kripalu to be a long-term volunteer.
+At this time I was practicing 2-4 times a week but still categorizing it in my head as exercise despite spending the length of some classes in tears.
 Arriving post Thanksgiving 1999, I met five other folks who became my volunteer family.
-It was a week or so in that I agreed to meet up with one of my new ‘family’ members to do an after-hours practice in one of the empty program room.
-Silent, we lit candles, settled onto our mats, and slowly began flowing through various poses.
-The still room flickered alive in the dance of candle light.
-As I breathed, my mind softened and a rhythm overtook my body.
-The postures were the same I had been practicing for years, yet gliding from one into another was dramatically different; it felt like I was praying.
+A few days in I agreed to meet up with my new brother Eric to do an after-hours-empty-program-room-evening-practice.
+Silent, we lit candles, settled onto our mats, and slowly began flowing through various poses, the still room flickering alive in the dance of candle light.
+Breathing, my mind softened and a rhythm overtook my body.
+The postures were the same I had been practicing for years, yet gliding from one to another was dramatically different; I was praying.
 The asanas were prayers moving through my body.
-Floating on air, each movement, each moment, felt timeless and sacred.
-This body that I had dominated through my teens and 20’s with exercise, expectations, and criticism was suddenly precious, alive, vital, stunningly serene, and graceful.
-In that marriage of breathe and movement came the realization, “This is huge–this yoga is huge.
+Floating on air, each movement, moment, breath felt timeless and sacred.
+This body that I had dominated through my teens and 20’s with exercise, expectations, and criticism was suddenly precious, alive, vital, stunningly serene, and Graceful.
+It was in that marriage of breathe and movement I realized, “This is huge–this yoga is huge.
 How does anyone teach this?
 One can’t teach spiritual practice.”

 And then I feel the sun itself